Climate and Average Weather Year Round in Cumberland Maryland, United States

 The average hourly wind speed in Cumberland experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 5.3 months, from November 15 to April 23, with average wind speeds of more than 5.1 miles per hour.
-The windiest day of the year is February 2, with an average hourly wind speed of 6.9 miles per hour.
+The windier part of the year lasts for 5.3 months, from November 16 to April 24, with average wind speeds of more than 5.1 miles per hour.
+The windiest month of the year in Cumberland is February, with an average hourly wind speed of 6.8 miles per hour.

-The calmer time of year lasts for 6.7 months, from April 23 to November 15.
-The calmest day of the year is August 12, with an average hourly wind speed of 3.3 miles per hour.
+The calmer time of year lasts for 6.7 months, from April 24 to November 16.
+The calmest month of the year in Cumberland is August, with an average hourly wind speed of 3.3 miles per hour.

 The predominant average hourly wind direction in Cumberland is from the west throughout the year.